tamberg/makeopendata-smart-meter-interop/README.md

 ### How to get there?
 Proof of Concept (PoC) prototypes, sketched out below as step-by-step instructions with TODOs to be filled in.
-* [PoC 0](#poc-1-raspberry-pi-serial--node-red) to get an idea about the complexity of smart meter / IoT platform interfaces.
+* [PoC 0](#poc-0-smart-meter-serial-usb) to get an idea about how the smart meter interface works at all.
 * [PoC 1](#poc-1-raspberry-pi-serial--node-red) to get an idea about the complexity of smart meter / IoT platform interfaces.
 * [PoC 2](#poc-2-arduino-modbus--mqtt) to show what a simple information model and templating mechanism could look like.